minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 #### Error type conversions

-In all 3 approaches we are omitting the issue of error type conversions which would be a topic for another proposal.
+Be aware that in all 3 approaches we are omitting the issue of error type conversions which would be a topic for another proposal.
 But here's how it would look like for Approach 1 and 3 without further language constructs.

 Example is taken from [Question/Idea: Improving explicit error handling in Swift (with enum operations) - Using Swift - Swift Forums](https://forums.swift.org/t/question-idea-improving-explicit-error-handling-in-swift-with-enum-operations/35335).